-This policy, also called errors and omissions insurance, protects professionals whose work depends on their expertise.
+This type of business liability insurance is also called errors and omissions insurance (E&O).
 It covers client lawsuits over mistakes and missed deadlines.

 This policy helps Colorado businesses survive data breaches and cyberattacks by paying for client notification costs, legal fees, and other related expenses.